top of page

 Fenugreek is being widely researched for use in the control of blood glucose:

-Its galactomannan fiber slows down the digestion of carbohydrate and sugar absorption
+• Its galactomannan fiber slows down the digestion of carbohydrates and sugar absorption

 3. Anti-Inflammatory & Antioxidant Properties